Our international work

 The challenge is to meet the increased demand for animal products while achieving higher welfare.
 This involves large commercial producers and small-scale, self-sufficient farmers.
 In less developed parts of the world farm animals are not just a food source, but an important part of people's livelihoods.

-Our work ranges from promoting setting standards for farm assurance and food labelling schemes like Freedom Food, to advising on improving legislation and implementing World Organisation for Animal Health (OIE) guidelines.
+Our work ranges from promoting setting standards for farm assurance and food labelling schemes like RSPCA Assured, to advising on improving legislation and implementing World Organisation for Animal Health (OIE) guidelines.

 Our aim is to improve farm animal welfare at all stages of the animals' lives - on farm, during transport through to slaughter.